MARSHMALLOW Overview Information

 Diabetes: There is a concern that marshmallow might interfere with blood sugar control.
 If you have diabetes, check your blood sugar carefully to avoid dangerously low blood sugar.

-Surgery: Marshmallow might affect blood sugar levels, so there is a concern that it could interfere with blood sugar control during and after surgical procedures.
+Surgery: Marshmallow might affect blood sugar levels.
+There is a concern that it could interfere with blood sugar control during and after surgical procedures.
 Stop taking marshmallow at least 2 weeks before a scheduled surgery.

 Moderate Interaction Be cautious with this combination